isomerpages/govtech-stp/_sdf-upgrade/frequently-asked-questions.md

 #### 10. The duration of SHN I am required to serve at an SDF changed after I booked my suite.
 Will I be able to stay in the suite I booked for the entire new duration of my SHN?

-The SDF will contact you to share possible options.
-If your SHN duration has increased, your suite booking is subject to availability.
-Costs will be pro-rated based on the actual number of days stayed in the suite.
+The SDF will contact you to share possible options and change in costs (if any).
+If your SHN duration was increased, your suite booking is subject to availability.
+If the same suite is available, the [latest costs](/health/shn/sdfupgrade#options) will apply for the additional days (after pro-ration).
+If your SHN duration was reduced, the cost will be pro-rated based on the actual number of days stayed in the suite.

 <div id="payment"></div>